nave1n0x/cadockerv1/README.md

 5->then go to http://localhost:30001 --> then you see the hotel page is working now

-6->then got to http://localhost:30001/admin --> login with the these details -> userame -> janobe --- password -> janobe and you can see the booking details and other info
+6->then got to http://localhost:30001/admin --> login with the these details -> username -> janobe --- password -> janobe and you can see the booking details and other info